-Yes.
 Car accidents can cause a hernia in many different areas of the body, and your car accident claim should cover the cost of these injuries.
-However, be careful: hernia cases are complex and insurance companies have experts to argue out of paying you.
+However, be careful.
+Hernia cases are complex, and insurance companies have experts to argue out of paying you.

-What is a hernia?
+What Is a Hernia?

-Hernia is a general term that refers to any kind of organ that’s bulging through the tissue that contains it.
+A hernia is a general term that refers to any kind of organ that’s bulging through the tissue that contains it.
 Most of the body’s organs sit inside of one of several body cavities, each of which has strong walls to make sure everything stays in place.

-- A herniated discin the back
+- A herniated disc in the back

-- A herniated leg muscle that pushes through the fascia, creating an itchy or painful bulge on the leg
+- A herniated leg muscle pushes through the fascia, creating an itchy or painful bulge on the leg

 Abdominal hernias are particularly common in car accidents.

-This will often take time to develop, but it can often end up with a “loop” or intestine that has pushed through wall and bulges out.
+This will often take time to develop, but it can often end up with a “loop” or intestine pushed through the wall and bulges out.
 On the outside, this manifests as a tender, painful lump.
-In addition to the pain of the hernia itself, it can also cause extreme digestive issues.
-It needs to be treated immediately.
+In addition to the pain of the hernia itself, it can also cause severe digestive issues.
+Therefore, it needs to get treated immediately.

-- If it took time to develop, they’ll say it’s not related to the accident
+- If it took time to develop, they’ll say it’s not related to the accident.

-- If the pain wasn’t serious at first so you didn’t seek treatment immediately, they’ll say you made it worse by not getting proper care
+- If the pain wasn’t serious at first, so you didn’t seek treatment immediately, they’ll say you made it worse by not getting proper care.

-Talk to an Atlanta Car Accident Lawyer for Free
+Talk To a Car Accident Lawyer Today